-The EPIFP is a Tier 1 own funds component (as part of the reconciliation reserve) and amounts to kEUR 34 (2017: kEUR 2,779) in the area of life reinsurance in GRAWE RE as of 31 December 2018.
+The EPIFP is a Tier 1 own funds component (as part of the reconciliation reserve) and amounts to kEUR 32 (2018: kEUR 34) in the area of life reinsurance in GRAWE RE as of 31 December 2019.

-The risk sensitivities of the claims reserves in the Non-Life area in GRAWE RE are examined based on statistical methods.
+The risk sensitivities of the claims reserve in the Non-Life area in GRAWE RE are examined based on statistical methods.
 These calculations are done on the basis of division groups (according to the LoB of the standard formula) and by using confidence levels.